-The internationally renowned artist Sean Scully (*1945) is known above all for his abstract, expressively painted works.
+The internationally renowned artist Sean Scully (b.
+1945, Dublin) is known above all for his abstract, expressively painted works.

-The series consists of twenty-five large-format oil paintings depicting Oisín, the artist’s seven-year-old son, playing on the beach of Eleuthera, an island in the Bahamas.
+The series consists of 25 large-format oil paintings depicting Oisín, the artist’s seven-year-old son, playing on the beach of Eleuthera, an island in the Bahamas.